best student bank account . piggy bank

 Think past the freebies

 We ALL love a freebie.
 But try and think long term with this.
-You’ll likely have your student account for at least 3 years, so while one-off cinema tickets are a great idea, how do they compare to repayment options and overdrafts?
+You’ll likely have your student account for at least 3 years (and possibly even longer), so while one-off cinema tickets are a great idea, how do they compare to repayment options and overdrafts?

 Check out the overdraft